Target level of study

 Anthracology

-Dendrochronology / Dendroclimatology
+Dendrochronology / dendroclimatology

-Marker of vegetation, uses, climate
+Marker of vegetation, land use, climate

-Practical work analysis of carrots after drying...
+Practical work: analysis of cores after drying...

 Interdisciplinary project common thread 1